Human Resource Management

-Through his visiting professorship Michael maintains a close relation with the Faculty, where he was a member of staff in until the early 1990s.
+Through his visiting professorship, Michael maintains a close relationship with the Faculty, where he was a member of staff in until the early 1990s.
 Throughout the past five years Professor Linda Clarke and Michael have collaborated closely on the following projects:

 - the nation-wide oral history project, Britain at Work ([email protected]) for which both the University of Westminster and Royal Holloway have signed an agreement of cooperation

 - running regular monthly seminars for the Central London Branch of the British Universities Industrial Relations Association (BUIRA)